-As of December 31, 2022, the Issuer had a line of credit with Frost Bank that allowed the Issuer to borrow up to \$10,000,000, at an interest rate equal to the AMERIBOR-Term 30 rate plus 1.75% (6.15% at December 31, 2022).
+As of December 31, 2023, the Issuer had a line of credit with Frost Bank that allowed the Issuer to borrow up to \$10,000,000, at an interest rate equal to the AMERIBOR-Term 30 rate plus 1.75% (7.12% at December 31, 2023).
 As a condition to the line of credit, the Issuer provided to Frost Bank a first priority security interest in substantially all of the Issuer's assets, including investments and loans receivable.
-The line of credit requires the Issuer to meet certain financial covenants, including unrestricted tangible net assets and interest coverage ratio.
-As of December 31, 2022, there was no outstanding balance on this line of credit, but the Issuer may draw on this line of credit from time to time.
+The line of credit requires the Issuer to meet certain financial covenants, including unrestricted net assets and debt service coverage ratio.
+As of December 31, 2023, there was no outstanding balance on this line of credit, but the Issuer may draw on this line of credit from time to time.